Heavy rains flood Chicago roads and force NASCAR to cut short a downtown street race

 NASCAR officials had planned to complete the last half of an Xfinity Series race through the city’s downtown on Sunday morning after suspending action on Saturday due to lightning.
 They announced around midday Sunday they had decided to cancel the race because of the rain and declared Cole Custer the winner.

-The start of the Chicago Cubs’ afternoon game against the Cleveland Guardians at Wrigley Field remains delayed.
+The start of the Chicago Cubs’ afternoon game against the Cleveland Guardians at Wrigley Field was pushed back to 4:05 p.m.

 Ricky Castro, a meteorologist in the NWS’ Chicago office in suburban Romeoville, said a storm system was pinwheeling over the area rather than moving east, giving it time to pull moisture from the atmosphere and leading to heavy rainfall.
 All of the concrete in the metropolitan area prevents the rain from seeping into the earth, resulting in flooding, he said.